-Hearing loss in babies is rare in this country, but when it does occur, it's important to diagnose it early.
+Hearing loss in babies is rare in this country, but when it does happen, it's important to diagnose it early.
 Undetected hearing loss can delay speech and language development.

 One type of hearing screening test for newborns uses a tiny, flexible plug that is inserted into the baby's ear.
 The other type of test uses electrodes attached with adhesive to the baby's scalp.

 A child's hearing loss may be helped with hearing aids or cochlear implants.
 Training in sign language and lip reading is another option.